 In smaller events such as fires or localized flooding, Pennsylvania's volunteer and nonprofit organizations may be able to offer immediate assistance.
 PA 211's website includes a search engine to find assistance from volunteer, nonprofit, and non-government organizations in your area.
 The search engine will provide a list of organizations sorted by distance from your location.

 Additionally, Individual Assistance coordinates closely with government and nongovernment partner agencies for training and readiness in support of effective emergency human services in the immediate response to disasters.
-Following the model of inclusive emergency planning, the SAMPLE CHECKLIST provides a comprehensive self assessment that any jurisdiction or organization with an Emergency Operations Plan (EOP) can use to ensure that their plans adequately address assistance to people with disabilities and other access and functional needs.
+Following the model of inclusive emergency planning, PEMA's sample checklist provides a comprehensive self assessment that any jurisdiction or organization with an emergency operations plan (EOP) can use to ensure that their plans adequately address assistance to people with disabilities and other access and functional needs.

-Following a Presidential Declaration of Major Disaster, instructions for FEMA registration will be promulgated by news and media releases.
-Additionally, in counties which have been included in a Major Declaration for Individual Assistance, FEMA and Pennsylvania's Commonwealth Agencies will establish a joint Disaster Recovery Center, a single location where affected individuals can register for Federal Assistance and receive other vital services from Commonwealth agencies such as drivers' license replacement, issue of drinking water test kits, and assistance with insurance claims.
+Following a Presidential Declaration of Major Disaster, instructions for FEMA registration will be promulgated by news and press releases.
+Additionally, in counties which have been included in a Major Declaration for Individual Assistance, FEMA and Pennsylvania's commonwealth agencies will establish a joint Disaster Recovery Center, a single location where affected individuals can register for federal assistance and receive other vital services from commonwealth agencies such as drivers' license replacement, issue of drinking water test kits, and assistance with insurance claims.

 Due to a lower level of damages required for a disaster declaration by the SBA, usually confined to a specific community or county, disaster declarations by the SBA are more common than Federal Declarations of Major Disaster for smaller events such as major fires, localized flooding, and events disrupting business and commerce.
-HOME DISASTER LOANS

 Once a disaster has been declared, those who suffered uninsured or underinsured losses may be eligible for Home Disaster Loans made to homeowners or renters to repair or replace damaged real estate or personal property.
 Renters are eligible for loans to cover personal property losses.

-The criteria for EIDL requires that the governor must certify to SBA that at least 5 small business concerns, including small nurseries or agricultural cooperatives, in a disaster area have suffered substantial economic injury as a result of the disaster and are in need of financial assistance not otherwise available on reasonable terms.
+The criteria for EIDL requires that the governor must certify to SBA that at least five small business concerns, including small nurseries or agricultural cooperatives, in a disaster area have suffered substantial economic injury as a result of the disaster and are in need of financial assistance not otherwise available on reasonable terms.

 Remember -- SBA disaster loans cover uninsured or underinsured losses only.